 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in in just a few days.
+On the flip side, too much humidity can increase the growth of dust mites and microbes, worsening your allergy symptoms.